RePAIRProject/AAFR/README.md

 **Why before a `.yaml` file and now a `.py` file as config (with different syntax)?**
 They were created at different times, and the `.py` file is very useful to create nested folders.
 They are relatively easy to use so it should be possible to understand both, sorry for the change`.

+**How do the parameters in the `.py` file relate to the parameters of the paper?**
+Good question, as pointed out in [Issue #8](https://github.com/RePAIRProject/AAFR/issues/8), we expand on the details of the configurations in the [`config.md`](https://github.com/RePAIRProject/AAFR/blob/master/configs/config.md) file.

 ## Demo Run

 There is a *demo* run prepared.
 Check the [demo file](demo.md) for more info.